gabrielcs/nyc-subway-canvass/README.md

 ## Assumptions
 We have figured out that to improve the number of women in tech our audience had to be taken into account.
 Besides studies showing that young people can be more open-minded and receptive to new ideas, high school students are the main group of people who is about to choose a career path in the near future.

-We found out that NYC has the biggest subway in the world by number of stations.
-The MTA dataset alone has over 300 stations and that meant that successfully filtering out at least 90% of stations and making a good recommendation had the potential to either make this canvassing project fail or succeed.
+We found out that NYC has the biggest subway system in the world by number of stations.
+The MTA dataset alone has over 300 stations and that means that successfully filtering out at least 90% of stations and making a good recommendation had the potential to either make this canvassing project fail or succeed.

 ## Approach
 We started by researching open data about high schools in NYC and found the [Department of Education's 2017 dataset on high schools](https://data.cityofnewyork.us/Education/DOE-High-School-Directory-2017/s3k6-pzi2).
 It seemed to have all data we needed, including the number of students per school, whether they are boys- or girls-only or "hybrid", and their location.
-A more detailed description of the dataset can be found on this [spreadsheet](https://data.cityofnewyork.us/api/views/s3k6-pzi2/files/b90d8c6e-9dd9-4af1-b6a7-9ba84b3bfc5c?download=true&filename=doe_hsdirectory_data_dictionary_2017.xlsx).
+A more detailed description of the dataset can be found on this [spreadsheet](data/doe_hsdirectory_data_dictionary_2017.xlsx).

 The next step was search for an open dataset that included the location of NYC subway stations so we could match them with the high schools.
 We then found this other [dataset](https://data.cityofnewyork.us/Transportation/Subway-Stations/arq3-7z49) provided by MTA.
 All we had to do then was to clean both datasets and further join them with the MTA dataset we used in the MVP to build the recommendation.